aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 : OPTIONAL.
 A JSON object containing key-value pairs in which the key of a field is a string that contains the `jti` value of a previously received SET that the sender of the communication object was unable to process.
 The value of the field is a JSON object that has the following fields:

   err
-  : OPTIONAL.
+  : REQUIRED.
 The short reason why the specified SET failed to be processed.

   description
-  : OPTIONAL.
+  : REQUIRED.
 An explanation of why the SET failed to be processed.

 ## Example
 The following is a non-normative example of a Communication Object